-Time (FTE Descriptor: Demonstrate , , , months of training) Behaviour relating to Patient safety and quality of care Contribution and delivery of quality improvement Human Factors principles and practice at individual, team, organisational and system levels Non-technical skills and crisis resource management Working within limit of personal competence 31-36 Applies ICP-derived learning to a Histopathology context.
-Applies ICP-derived learning to a Histopathology context.
-Shows open and modest approach to daily practice.
-37-48 Can raise / escalate patient safety and quality of care concerns following local guidelines in a respectful and constructive manner. quality improvement activity in the department by engaging and working Effectively modifies approach to resolving issues and getting things done based on observed human factors principles.
-Demonstrates routine use of non-technical skills to optimise resources during progresses with training 49-60 Can contribute to patient safety or quality of care departmental discussions and clinical governance meetings.
-Can reflect on approaches to resolve them. activities undertaken.
-Critically appraises the outcome of quality Can contribute and advise senior colleagues and the department on human factors, as requirements arise.
-Actively contributes to resource management at departmental level.
-Demonstrates growth compared to previous year.
-Maintains ability to pause and reflect.
-Demonstrates audit of clinic work.
+Descriptor: Demonstrate s or practises appropriate 9: Time (FTE months of training) patient safety and delivery of quality improvement principles and practice Non-technical skills and crisis resource management Working within limit of personal competence 31-36 Applies ICP-derived learning to a histopathology context learning to a Applies ICP-derived learning to a histopathology context Shows open and modest approach to daily practice 37-48 concerns following local guidelines in a respectful quality improvement activity in the department by engaging and working approach to resolving Demonstrates routine use of non-technical skills to optimise resources during daily practice Carefully gauges personal competence as they progress with training and maintains a low threshold for seeking senior advice 49-60 Can reflect on activities undertaken Critically appraises the outcome of quality Demonstrates growth compared to previous year Maintains ability to pause and reflect Demonstrates audit of clinic work

-CiP 5: Able to contribute to and support research
+CiP 5: Able to contribute to and support research.

-Time (FTE Descriptor: Demonstrates or practices appropriate: months of training) relating to legal and ethical frameworks in the UK Support of health service research of others, including exploring funding opportunities Critical appraisal of the literature 31-36 reviews in the process of Historiathology context Applies ICP-derived learning to a Histopathology context.
-37-48 Contributes to primary research / case reports.
-Demonstrates growth compared to previous year. enhance their research and how to approach funding Can critically appraise the literature in a particular subject area and is able to take ownership and present findings coherently.
-49-60 Idieci legione on Iddal and Afnical research funding applications.
-Contributes to local, departmental, national or international consultations / draft guidelines within Histopathology.
+Time (FTE Descriptor: Demonstrates or p ractises appropriate: months of training) Principles of research and academic writing Ability to follow guidelines relating to legal and ethical frameworks in the UK Support of health service research of others, including exploring funding opportunities Critical appraisal of the literature 31-36 Consults primary literature and reviews in the process of developing histopathology repertoire Can apply legal and ethical framework relevant to research in the UK especially in relation to use of human tissue in research Applies ICP-derived learning to a Applies ICP-derived learning to a histopathology context 37-48 Contributes to primary research/case reports Is able to advise colleagues on how histopathology can enhance their research and how to approach funding opportunities Can critically appraise the literature in a particular subject area and is able to take ownership and present findings coherently 49-60 Can critically appraise primary research findings presented at meetings, and engages in academic writing Contributes to or leads discussions on legal and ethical research aspects Contributes to or leads health research funding applications Contributes to local, departmental, national or international consultations/draft guidelines within histopathology

-CiP 6: Behave as an educator in the context of the role and promotes educational culture
+CiP 6: Behaves as an educator in the context of the role and promotes educational culture.

-Time (FTE Descriptor: Demonstrates or practices appropriate: months of Teaching, training and supervision to peers, medical students, Effective feedback to colleagues training) junior doctors, laboratory staff and others Applies reflective practice on learning encounters in order to give 31-36 Contributes to regular formal departmental teaching and training. effective feedback to others.
-Able to give feedback to peers in a formal setting.
-37-48 Contributes to formal and informal teaching and learning of peers, Able to receive and deliver effective feedback on more complex 37-40 medical students and other healthcare professionals. learning encounters.
-Can co-ordinate a variety of departmental teaching activities by 49-60 planning appropriately and choosing the right format or style for the Can deliver nuanced feedback relating to complex issues. subject, audience and setting.
+Time (FTE Descriptor: Demonstrates or practises appropriate: months of Teaching, training and supervision to peers, medical students, , Effective feedback to colleagues training) junior doctors, laboratory staff and others Applies reflective practice on learning encounters in order to give 31-36 Contributes to regular formal departmental teaching and training effective feedback to others Able to give feedback to peers in a formal setting 37-48 Contributes to formal and informal teaching and learning of peers, Able to receive and deliver effective feedback on more complex 37-40 medical students and other healthcare professionals learning encounters Can coordinate a variety of departmental teaching activities by 49-60 planning appropriately and choosing the right format or style for the Can deliver nuanced feedback relating to complex issues subject, audience and setting

-CiP 7: Able to self-appraise, learn and adapt
+CiP 7: Able to self-appraise, learn and adapt.